Ashlalala/aajonusnet/md/QNA/Q&A Of May 29, 2011.md

 heat getting into it, would – you’d have to have your head under your water for at least 90 minutes.

-G:I was able to get a lot of wax out by doing that.
+G: I was able to get a lot of wax out by doing that.

 A: Yeah.